tonihendra/lumera-networks-mainet/docs/GENESIS_VALIDATOR_ONBOARDING.md

-# Genesis Validator Onboarding Guide for Lumera Protocol
+# MAINNET Genesis Validator Onboarding Guide for Lumera Protocol

 ## Introduction

-This guide provides step-by-step instructions for validators who wish to join the [Your Chain Name] network at genesis.
+This guide provides step-by-step instructions for validators who wish to join the Lmera Protocal **mainnet** at genesis.
 Please follow each step carefully to ensure a smooth onboarding process.

+> **Do *NOT* edit `genesis.json`.**
+> Your PR must contain **one file only** in the `gentx/` folder.

 ## Step 1: Prerequisites